Search

 (Alias) Field name containing a dot

 This is actually a rule that is valid for all fields.
-The dot character has a special meaning in elasticsearch: it is used for defining derived fields (called multi-fields) that are created on top of a parent field definition, as in the following example:
+The dot character has a special meaning in Elasticsearch: it is used for defining derived fields (called multi-fields) that are created on top of a parent field definition, as in the following example:

 {